 So, only when I'd got my vest and sponsorship form, taped a training timetable over my desk and bought myself some jazzy new leggings did I realise how much harder this marathon business would be this time (besides the February sleet and soggy trainers), because now, I'd need to ask people to sponsor me, just for me.

 I've written and re-written my fundraising blurb a MILLION times.
 I wake up in the middle of the night to do it.
 I tweak it over breakfast.
 I move commas at lunch.
 I email it to friends and family to ask them and, if someone does make a donation, I panic about which version they've seen and what they will think.
 I've been trying to write this blog for a whole month.

 But now there are only SEVEN weeks to go til marathon day and it's time for action!

-So, basically, this cause is very important to me because I know how it feels when a relationship becomes abusive.
-I know how hard it is to understand what is happening, how impossible it is to explain, how much easier it was for me to believe that I was the failure who just needed to try a bit harder, to love a bit more, to hang in there.
+So, basically, this cause is very important to me because, like plenty of other women out there, I know how it feels when a relationship becomes abusive, no matter whether the abuser does it consciously or not.
+I know how hard it is to identify what is happening, how impossible it is to explain.
 That's why I'm doing this, because I want it all to have been useful for something.
 I want other women to know they aren't alone.
 I want to raise lots of money for this brilliant, life-saving, awareness-raising, attitude-changing charity.

 In their lifetime, 1 in 4 women will experience domestic violence (this doesn't just mean physical abuse, but controlling, manipulative behaviour too).
 This seems almost incredible, until you slowly start talking to people and then you begin to understand how real that statistic is.
 Which is really why I want to try to talk about it, because domestic abuse affects women of every age and background.
 Every week in England and Wales two women are killed by a current or former partner, and recent research by Refuge indicates that over half of young women (18-21) have experienced at least one violent incident from a partner.